processone/rtb/README.md

 ## MQTT scenario

-Currently the utility is only able to generate `passwd` file for [Mosquitto](https://mosquitto.org/).
+The utility is also able to generate `passwd` file for [Mosquitto](https://mosquitto.org/).
 In order to generate the file execute something like:
 ```